soldate/mini-bitcoin/README.md

 No threadssss, just ONE execution line.

-You have your wallet, miner, server and client working (p2p) and command terminal.
+You have your wallet(keys), blockchain, miner, server and client working (p2p) and command terminal.
+All in one.

 RPC not ready yet.

+# What is address?
+It's just a shortcut to the public key.
+Once your public key is on the blockchain, you will receive coins using small address, instead of use the large public key.

+Example:

+publicKey: MFYwEAYHKoZIzj0CAQYFK4EEAAoDQgAEiCEOTeXDzM8lDlj21vmzQxzu9w6aN8f98uq3fSBwBQtL627QBvH0Rk8xsT9leiYtByp815SNPEcxS0cFXEm4IA==

+address: 4d744-2

+-- You can use (to send 1 mbtc): --

+/send 1 MFYwEAYHKoZIzj0CAQYFK4EEAAoDQgAEiCEOTeXDzM8lDlj21vmzQxzu9w6aN8f98uq3fSBwBQtL627QBvH0Rk8xsT9leiYtByp815SNPEcxS0cFXEm4IA==

+-- Or -- (IF the publickey above is already in the blockchain.
+More than 4 billions of possible addresses)

+/send 1 4d744-2

 # Dont be shine.
+Clone this.
 Fork this.
 Create your coin!
 Money must compete in the market, like any good or service.

-This is the right thing to do.
+This is the right thing to do (morally speaking).
+Not one world bitch-coin.

 If you need my help, don't hesitate to ask me.